MicrosoftDocs/sdk-api/sdk-api-src/content/mstcpip/ns-mstcpip-socket_security_settings.md

 ## -remarks

-The <b>SOCKET_SECURITY_SETTINGS</b> structure  is supported on Windows Vistaand later.
+The <b>SOCKET_SECURITY_SETTINGS</b> structure is supported on Windows Vista and later.

 The <b>SOCKET_SECURITY_SETTINGS</b> structure is used by the <a href="/windows/desktop/api/ws2tcpip/nf-ws2tcpip-wsasetsocketsecurity">WSASetSocketSecurity</a> function to enable and apply security on  a socket.

 Security settings not addressed in this structure are derived from the system default policy or the administratively configured policy.
 It is recommended that most applications specify a value of  <b>SOCKET_SECURITY_PROTOCOL_DEFAULT</b> for the <a href="/windows/desktop/api/mstcpip/ne-mstcpip-socket_security_protocol">SOCKET_SECURITY_PROTOCOL</a> enumeration in the <b>SecurityProtocol</b> member.
 This makes the application neutral to security protocols and allows easier deployments among different systems.